 Fading on sunlight

 Linoleum is prone to fading and gets visually worn out.
-Vinyl, on the other hand, is more resistant to fading for a longer period of time
+Vinyl, on the other hand, is more resistant to fading for a longer period of time.
+Vinyl ranks better if its to be installed in areas that are susceptible to UV lights.

 Linoleum is made from all-natural ingredients linseed oil (linoxyn), wood flour, ground cork dust, pine rosin, and mineral fillers (calcium carbonate).
-Vinyl on other had is made from synthetic products that are not Eco- friendly.
+Vinyl on the other hand is made from synthetic products, a plastic produced when ethylene (crude oil) and chlorine (regular salt) are combined to form Polyvinyl Chloride (PVC) resin that is not Eco- friendly.
+Linoleum is one of the greenest flooring options we have today.

 Off Gassing Toxins